 My brother Chris (who, while alive from 1957-1974, was crippled with muscular dystrophy) and I were in the back seat of a car being driven by Louise (from whom I divorced in April 1985 after being married less than a year).
 My mother was sitting in the front seat with Louise.
 Louise was headed for a bar and finally pulled into a parking lot.
 When she stopped, I stepped from the car and Louise asked me if I were going to go in the bar with them.
 I said, "No, I'm just going to leave."

-I had about five books with me, one of which had its cover torn off, but appeared to be the Latin text of the poet Horace's Odes.
+I had about five books with me, one of which had its cover torn off, but appeared to be the Latin text of Horace's Odes.

 I was about to go somewhere else when I realized I had left my billfold with all my money lying in the car.
 I needed the billfold.
 As Louise backed up the car and started to pull away, I hollered out to her that I needed my billfold.
 Even though she heard me and she knew I needed my billfold, she started to drive off anyway.
 As she drove past me, I threw my books at her.
 Although her window was rolled down, I was unsure any of the books had hit her.